 CLARIN-D for Linguistic Fieldwork, Ethnology, and Language Typology

-CLARIN-D supports linguistic fieldwork, ethnology, and language typology by providing services to access language data for distinct languages and language families, as well as annotate and analyse audiovisual documentation of language use and cultural practice with a focus on creation and sustainable archiving of digital corpora and typological databases.
-The Working Group 3 (WG3) »Linguistic Fieldwork, Ethnology, Language Typology« is a network of scholars whose aim it is to support the fieldwork through the digital research infrastructure
+CLARIN-D supports linguistic fieldwork, ethnology, and language typology by providing services to access language data for distinct languages and language families, as well as annotate and analyse audiovisual documentation of language use and cultural practice with a focus on the creation and sustainable archiving of digital corpora and typological databases.
+The Working Group 3 (WG3) »Linguistic Fieldwork, Ethnology, Language Typology« is a network of scholars whose aim it is to support the fieldwork through the digital research infrastructure.

 Data for Research

 With the DoBeS-Corpora, CLARIN offers the first collection of documented speech data worldwide and has provided important pioneer work for further initiatives in this area.
 The DoBeS-Corpora contain annotated audiovisual data from 68 endangered languages and represent the worlds' linguistic diversity in extraordinary typological and geographical depth.
-Further collections with similar aims and structure are under construction in Hamburg and Köln, two CLARIN-D centers.
+Further collections with similar aims and structure are under construction in Hamburg and Köln, two CLARIN-D centres.